Image by Susan Prescott

 - Audre Lorde

-These students, sometimes homeless parachute kids, felt more empowered and better off on their own or when in contact with their own people, even when these were overseas, than in the company of supportive peers of color, because of the cultural differences.
-How unfortunate and hard.
+Despite being similar in terms of skin color and racial appearance, these students, sometimes homeless parachute kids, felt more empowered and better off on their own or when in contact with their own people, even when these were overseas, than in the company of supportive peers of color, because of the cultural differences.

 It's a protected and intact inner eco-system, especially if they are from cultures where the ego-mind and its implosion and explosion patterns are less ingrained, and vulnerability, connection, and surrender to a greater intelligence and mystery are commonplace in dealing with life’s challenges.

 Despite their great leadership potential, would you freely give them the floor or leadership positions to guide us into a more holistic reality and world?